Jellyfish at Aquarium Pula

 Pacific Sea Nettle

 It inhabits the northeastern Pacific Ocean, from the Gulf of Alaska to Baja California.
-It lives in shallow harbours and bays during the autumn and winter, and migrates to deeper ocean waters in the spring and summer.
-Its bell is golden-brown in colour, up to 30 centimetres in diameter, with tentacles that can extend up to 4.5 metres.
-It feeds on zooplankton, including other species of jellyfish, and is preyed upon by sea turtles, the ocean sunfish (Mola mola) and the northern fulmar (Fulmarus glacialis).
+During autumn and winter, it lives in shallow bays and inlets, while in spring and summer it migrates to deeper ocean waters.
+Its bell is golden-brown in color and can grow up to 30 cm in diameter, while its tentacles can reach lengths of up to 4.5 meters.
+It feeds on zooplankton, including other jellyfish species, and its natural predators include sea turtles, the ocean sunfish (Mola mola), and the northern fulmar (Fulmarus glacialis).
 Interestingly, the sting of this species is similar in intensity to a bee sting.

 Lychnorhiza lucerna